able-app/docs/controls/components/sheet/sheet.md

 - Light: The sheet is intended for use on top of Light colored content.
 - Dark: The sheet is intended for use on top of Dark color content, for example when browsing photos in a Grid from the camera library (with a dark background to the Grid) and taking an action on a photo.

+### Scrim

+The semi-transparant backing behind a sheet, modal dialog box, or drawer.
+The scrim can be set to different levels of transparency depending on the use case, with the default being a 40% opacity.

+	- 0% (None)
+	- 10%
+	- 20%
+	- 40% (Default)
+	- 60%
+	- 80%

-Use
+### Use

-A sheet has three positions it can open to
+A sheet has three positions it can open to with snapping to that height...